-Find ou all about dado joint, what makes it different than the other joints, how it is done and the three types and how to used them very effectively.
+Find out all about dado joint, what makes it different from other joints, how it is made, the three types of dado joint, and how to use them effectively.

-Wood joinery methods are less based on the same concept.
-Adhering two members at either a parallel or perpendicular angle, either using extraneous mechanical support or designing clever slots and inserts to reinforce a joint.
-It is easy to mistake one for the other, but you’ll find if you pay a little closer attention, you’ll quickly understand why there are so many subcategories of wood joints.
+Wood joinery methods are more or less based on a similar concept to one another.
+This woodworking concept involves adhering two members at either a parallel or perpendicular angle, either by using extraneous mechanical support, or by designing clever slots and inserts to reinforce a woodworking joint.
+It is easy to mistake one type of woodworking joint for another, but you’ll find if you pay close attention, you’ll understand why there are so many subcategories of wood joints.

-The dado is a joint which can easily be mistaken for another type of wood joint, but it is rather unique in its straight forward mechanism of functioning.
+The dado is a joint that can easily be mistaken for another type of wood joint.
+However, dado joints are rather unique in their straightforward functioning mechanism.

 Table of Contents